amirhamja4bd/portfolio/BLOG_UPDATE_SUMMARY.md

 - The static demo data in `lib/content.ts` still uses old schema (for demo purposes)
 - Real blog posts from MongoDB will use the new schema
-- Editor content is stored as TipTap JSON format
+- Editor content is stored on the client as TipTap JSON; the server stores HTML strings converted from that format.
 - Images are stored as URLs (consider adding upload functionality later)
 - Slug generation uses lowercase and hyphens only (`^[a-z0-9-]+$`)